Being the continuation of the religious upheaval in Europe, the early history of New England was one of religious turmoil:

 Also, every sphere of ordained government has its own God-given jurisdiction.
 God desires the state to stay out of family affairs unless criminal acts are involved.
 He wants civil government to stay out of church affairs, and the church, as an institution to stay out of state affairs.
 At the same time, he wants Christians to be in authority since only Christians can apply His principles in the realm of government (of course this has almost never happened).
 Likewise, a church has no God-given jurisdiction over a family.

-A First Amendment church complies with the Bible principle of separation of church and state.
 Since the First Amendment is a law which recognizes and applies the Bible principle of separation of church and state, a church who remains under the First Amendment only also complies with Bible principles concerning the relationship of church and state.
 See Is Separation of Church and State Found in the Constitution?
 A church who remains under the First Amendment only is not a legal entity.
 That is, she remains under God only and has no ties to the legal system.
 She is a spiritual entity only.
 See Is a church a spiritual or a legal entity?

 Knowing the true history of the First Amendment helps one to understand this.
 See What is the history of the First Amendment? for a brief outline of that history.
 See Endnote for links to resources for more thorough studies.